orbingol/NURBS-Python/docs/install.rst

     However, installation via ``setup.py`` requires manual removal of the packages from Python's ``site-packages`` directory.
 Directories to delete: *nurbs* and/or *geomdl*.

-**Installation via pip is the recommended method for all users.** Manual method is only recommended for advanced users.
+**Installation via pip or conda is the recommended method for all users.**
+Manual method is only recommended for advanced users.

 Install via Pip
 ===============